inclement/inclem.net/content/050714-labeltext.rst

 write up of the basics.

-The first thing to realise is how the Label works by default.
-It takes the text, and *draws* it to a texture, in practical terms that's an image of the characters.
+The first thing to realise is how the Label works by default, it takes the text and *draws* it to a texture - in practical terms that's an image of the characters.
 Everything you might want to do with the Label revolves around what this texture is really doing.
-By default, it does *not* wrap the text (unless you put in linebreak characters manually) - it just makes one long image on a single row.
-This image is is placed right in the middle of the label, centered in both directions.
-The behaviour is fine for short text snippets, but will overhang the Label on both sides if the text is too long.
+By default, it does *not* wrap the text (unless you put in linebreak characters manually), it just makes one long image on a single row.
+This image is is placed right in the middle of the label, centered in both directions, which is fine for short text snippets but will overhang the Label on both sides if the text is too long.

 This also leads to some other annoying behaviour - as well as the